In this document

 are testing and control it with instrumentation.

-For example, suppose you create a project in the directory ~/source/HelloAndroid
+For example, suppose you create a project in the directory ~/source/HelloAndroid,

-with the package name com.example.helloandroid
+with the package name com.example.helloandroid,

-.
+and the activity name HelloAndroid.
 You can to create the test for this in

-.
+~/source/HelloAndroidTest.
 To do so, you enter:

 $ cd ~/source $ android create test-project -m ../HelloAndroid -n HelloAndroidTest -p HelloAndroidTest

-This creates a directory called ~/src/HelloAndroidTest
+This creates a directory called ~/src/HelloAndroidTest.
+In the new directory you

-.
+see the file AndroidManifest.xml.
 This file contains the following

 instrumentation-related elements and attributes: